sbfaulkner/6502-computer/README.md

 The 16-byte range of addresses from $6000 to $600F, within the unmapped 16KB address space from $4000 to $7FFF, is used to control the W65C22 for I/O (eg. for the LCD).

 Note: The entire address space from $6000 to $7FFF is mapped to the VIA to simplify address decoding (ignoring all bits masked by $1FF0 -- eg. $7FFF ^ $1FF0 = $600F)

+#### LCD Module

+PORTB of the W65C22 VIA is used to control a LCD module based on the HD44780U (LCD-II) Dot Matrix Liquid Crystal Display Controller/Driver operating in 4-bit mode (ie. DB0 to DB3 unused).

 ### Reset Vector